 An admissions committee, made up of members from both the Haslam College of Business and the Tickle College of Engineering, will evaluate students during the spring of their first-year.

 ADMISSIONS CONSIDERATIONS

 - Info sessions will be held during the fall and spring semesters - No special math or science coursework is required

-Be on the look out for information regarding the IBEP program website: http://undergrad.haslam.utk.edu e-mail: busad@utk.edu
+Be on the look out for information regarding the IBEP program.

 LEARN MORE